NUTRITION EDUCATION

-For more information of each of our classes and to register, please contact our Nutrition Education team here at Clark County Food Bank.
+The Nutrition Education program alleviates food insecurity and addresses the root causes of hunger by sharing knowledge for healthy living and teaching skills for self-sufficiency.
+For more information on each of our classes, please contact our Nutrition Education team here at Clark County Food Bank.

 COOKING MATTERS

-Share Our Strength’s Cooking Matters is a national, research based cooking and nutrition curriculum.
-Throughout the course participants learn about healthy eating, food budgeting, strategies for grocery shopping and meal planning, food safety, and basic cooking skills.
+Cooking Matters is a national, research based cooking and nutrition curriculum.
+Throughout the course participants learn about healthy eating, strategies for grocery shopping and meal planning, food safety, and basic cooking skills.
 By the end of the course, participants are confident in their ability to shop for healthy foods on a budget and prepare healthy, affordable, home cooked meals leading to an increase in food security and self-sufficiency.
-Following each of the 5 classes, participants take home a bag of groceries to practice the cooking skills they learned in class.
-Class 6 is a celebration of participants success.

-Cooking Matters is offered at Clark County Food Bank and in partnership with other community organizations at various kitchen locations throughout Clark County.
+Cooking Matters is offered at Clark County Food Bank and in partnership with other community organizations at various locations throughout Clark County.

-Cooking Matters at the Store is a one-time grocery store tour covering the basics of eating healthy on a budget.
-Participants meet at a local grocery store and walk through the aisles with a Nutrition Educator who shares tips and tricks for choosing healthy foods while grocery shopping on a budget.
-Following the grocery store tour, participants will be given a $10 gift card to practice the skills they just learned.
+These one-time grocery store tours cover the basics of eating healthy on a budget.
+Participants meet at the Winco grocery store on Andresen, and walk through the aisles with a Nutrition Educator who shares tips and tricks for choosing healthy foods while grocery shopping on a budget.

 Seed to Supper is a comprehensive beginning gardening course that gives novice adult gardeners the tools they need to successfully grow a portion of their own food on a limited budget.
 From starting seeds to harvesting vegetables, this course will help participants get started on your gardening journey.